calvinbui/ansible-usenet-docker/README.md

 For problematic images that have been forked and edited (NZBGet and Transmission), [Backstroke](https://backstroke.us) keeps their repositories up to date with their respective upstreams.
 A cron job is created to lookup new changes and raise pull requests if there are any changes.
 From here, Docker Hub will automatically build the new image as it is a service linked in GitHub.

+## Testing

+1. Update the `vault.txt` file
+2. Run `vagrant up`

 ## TODO

 -   401 Error Page, most likely have to use official NGINX LDAP Auth.
 -   Move variables so that single roles can run without depending on other role variables